New Quizzes Quiz and Item Analysis

 Report data may display differently due to the following rules:

-• In certain scenarios, some of the metrics cannot be calculated based on the available input, in these cases metrics will display “N/A” (Not applicable) instead of the value.
+• In certain scenarios, some metrics cannot be calculated based on the available input.
+In these cases, metrics display “N/A” (Not Applicable) instead of the value.
 For instance, if all questions are randomized items in a quiz, Cronbach’s Alpha cannot be calculated.
 Similarly, if segmenting the students into 3 groups is not feasible, the discrimination index cannot be calculated.

 • Percentage-based metrics are rounded to the closest integer, while other metrics are rounded to two decimal places.